 An ARM/Thumb interworking library for use with ARMv5T and later.

-A Thumb only library for use with ARMv6-M.
+A 32-bit Thumb only library for use with Cortex-M3.

-A Thumb only library for use with ARMv7-M.
+A 16-bit Thumb only library for use with Cortex-M1 and Cortex-M0.

-A combined ARM and Thumb library for use with Cortex-A and Cortex-R series processors.
+A combined ARM and 32-bit Thumb library for use with Cortex-A and Cortex-R series processor cores.
 You can prevent this library being selected using the linker option

-A variant of the library for processors that have single-precision hardware floating-point only, such as Cortex-M4.
+A variant of the library for processors that have single-preceision hardware floating-point only, such as Cortex-M4.

 Uses VFP instruction set.